More on combining lace patterning with added stitch types

 I have had requests for detailed tutorials or videos on specific older samples.

-The most recent posts on any stitch type do not offer detailed instructions; blog searches lead to the historical development of the designs and present additional information.
+The most recent posts on any stitch type do not offer detailed instructions; blog searches lead to the historical development of the designs and offer additional information.

-The blog index is an added source for browsing by topic and offers direct links.
-That said, it is due for an update with the blog topics added in the past several months.
+The blog index allows for browsing by topic and offers direct links.
+That said, it is due for an update with the latest blog topics.

 Proof of concept swatches usually follow the associated repeats.